justgo97/arabic-utils/README.md

 # TODO

-- [ ] Consider adding an CJS module format support
+- [ ] Consider adding CJS module format support
 - [ ] Add a method to get match results in array format ( useful for the purpose of highlighting and such )
 - [ ] Add option to remove extra symbols that could exist in various texts in the normalize method
 - [ ] Add replace method